criblio/appscope/website/src/pages/docs/edgescope-docker.md

 # Running AppScope With Cribl Edge in a Docker Container

-"Edge Mode" means "driving" AppScope from Cribl Edge.
 This topic walks you through a setup procedure, and then through the two basic AppScope techniques:

-1. **Scope by PID** – Instrumenting one process on one host.
+1. **Scope by PID** – Instrumenting one process on one host or container.
 2. **Scope by Rule** – Instrumenting multiple processes on an entire Edge Fleet.

 We assume that you have an Edge Leader running in Cribl.Cloud, you want to add a new Edge Node to its Fleet – and that that Edge Node will be in a Docker container (or another type of container that's also [Open Container Initiative](https://opencontainers.org/)-compliant).